liggiorgio/ogd/Docs/GameDesignDocument.md

 The in-game interface is as the look-and-feel section shows.
 In addition to those elements, the "ME" and "OPPO" sections feature a small bar on the bottom of their respective squares that empties to the left in 30 seconds, resetting everytime the assigned player makes a move.
 That bar is the inactivity bar, that makes the player lose the game if it empties completely.
 There is also a main time bar, showing how much time is left, below the 2 squares, just as broad as the 2 squares together.

+>Settings menu

+The settings menu has the same look of the main menu.
+The background and X button stay the same, will the menu button change into:

+Music
+Sound effects
+Credits

+Music and Sound effects button, if tapped, will grey out and turn music or sound effects off.
+If tapped on again, the effect will be reverted.
+The Credits button, if tapped, will show our team's and respective names - yay!

+>Level selection

+The campaign level selection screen features a "path" connecting the levels, which are represented with buttons with their numbers above them.
+The background shows the land of Ludenia.
+All completed levels will appear as blue, smiling faces, the next level to complete will appear as a sad, red face.
+Unlocked levels will appear as sad, stone-grey faces.

 #### 5.3.2.
 Rules